dragonked2/Egy-Crack/README.md

 ## Usage

-1. Update the `success.txt` file with the list of Ethereum addresses you want to check against.
+1. Update the `sucess.txt` file with the list of Ethereum addresses you want to check against.

 2. Run the script with the following command: